Download the PDF

 Catholic and other not-for-profit health care organizations were established to respond to community needs.
 They are charitable institutions, reaching out to low-income and other vulnerable persons to improve access to health care and working with local partners to make their communities healthier places to live, work, and raise families.

-Policymakers and the public have raised questions about whether not-for-profit hospitals are fully committed to their community service mission and deserving of tax-exemption.
-These debates have led to two major changes in hospital tax-exemption policy that are aimed at promoting transparency and accountability.
-In 2007 the Internal Revenue Service (IRS), at the urging of congressional committees, revised its 990 reporting form for exempt organizations and added Schedule H for hospitals to report their community benefit and other information related to tax-exemption.
+Over the years, policymakers and the public have raised questions about whether not-for-profit hospitals are fully committed to their community service mission and deserving of tax-exemption.
+These debates have resulted in policy changes promoting greater transparency and accountability.
+The Internal Revenue Service (IRS), requires tax-exempt hospitals to complete Schedule H of the Form 990 to report their community benefit and other information related to tax-exemption.
 This hospital reporting form uses the community benefit reporting framework developed by the Catholic Health Association.

 As members of the Catholic health ministry, our mission of community service is based upon social justice teachings that call us to respect the human dignity of each person, promote the common good, have special concern for low-income and other vulnerable persons, and be responsible stewards of resources.
 These foundational beliefs drive the Catholic health ministry's long-standing commitment to ensure that every patient has access to quality care regardless of ability to pay, and that all persons in our communities reach their highest potential for health possible.